naturalis/minion-analysis-pipelines/doc/BPEXA_action_plan.md

 <a name="methods"></a>
 ### Methods
 #### Tool candidates
-•	Bowtie2
+- Bowtie2
-•	Bwa
+- Bwa
-•	Minimap/miniasm
+- Minimap/miniasm
-•	MetaSPades
+- MetaSPades
-•	IDBA-UD
+- IDBA-UD

 #### Computational power
-	During this project, a lot of the computer processing will be done on the Naturalis server.
+During this project, a lot of the computer processing will be done on the Naturalis server.<br />
 The amount of computational power that has been made available is:
 -	32 Gb RAM
 -	8 Processor cores
 -	60 Gb of disk memory